Magnatic70/TextAdventureGameEngine/README.md

 # Configuration
 ## Configuration Structure
 Adventures are built using a configuration file that defines the game world.
 The main components are:
+- Title
+- Objective
+- Final Destination
 - Items
 - Persons
 - Rooms (Locations)
 - Hints
-- Final Destination
-- Objective

 ## Title
 Define the title of the game.